Free for a week, then $19 for your first month

 How this ranking was built

-From January 2024 to August 2025 we analyzed more than 2,000 therapist‑written posts across credited review sites reddit subreddits such as r/therapists, r/psychotherapy and r/NoteTaking.
+From January 2024 to 2026, we analyzed more than 2,000 therapist‑written posts across credited review sites Reddit subreddits such as r/therapists, r/psychotherapy, and r/NoteTaking.
 Marketing promos were rejected; only first‑hand experiences stayed.
 We graded each product on:

 Weight